I LOVE playing games – board games, people games, talking games, guessing games. AND I find it is one of the best ways to connect with people.

-- The dealer then takes a card from the top of the deck and places it face-down to his left.
+- The dealer will then a take a card from the top of the deck and place it facedown to his left.

 - Every other player will follow by placing one card from their hand to their left while the last player places their card in the discard pile.

 - Pick up the cards and pass them around until someone gets four of a kind.
 Once they do, they grab a spoon and everyone follows suit.